mgechev/javascript-algorithms/readme.md

 ## Contributions

 Fork the repo and make required changes.
-After that push your changes in branch, which is named according to the changes you did.
-Initiate the PR.
+Afterwards, push your changes in branch.
+The name will be according to the changes you did.
+Initiate the pull request.

-Make sure you're editor makes validations according to the `.jshintrc` in the root directory of the repository.
+Make sure your editor makes validations according to the `.jshintrc` in the root directory of the repository.

-Before pushing to the repository run:
+Before pushing to the repository, run:

 ```bash
 npm run build
 ```

-If the build is not successful fix your code in order the tests and jshint validation to run successfully and after that create a pull request.
+If the build is not successful, fix your code in order for the tests and jshint validation to run successfully.
+Then create a pull request.

 ## Contributors